Muterra/doc-golix/security-whitepaper.md

 1. Verify magic number
 2. Verify version
 3. Verify cipher suite
-4. Verify length is correct for properly formatted file
-5. (The following steps may be done in parallel)
+4. (The following steps may be done in parallel)
     + GDXX status check
         1. If static GHID for the in-verification GDXX already exists at persistence provider, check passes; continue (new state identical to old state if rest of verification passes)
         2. If static GHID for the in-verification GDXX exists within an existing debinding chain, check fails; issue NAK